ZEN-universe/ZEN-garden/docs/files/user_guide/installation.rst

 .. note::

-    To get started with small example models, check out :ref:`Running ZEN-garden from a terminal`.
+    To get started with small example models, check out :ref:`Running ZEN-garden as a Model-User`.

-.. _For developers:
+.. _Install for developers:

 For developers (forking the repository)
 =======================================